Date-Crisp Balls

-Date-Crisp Balls are simple to make, on the stove top with no baking, and the dates impart a luscious caramel flavor.
-And a bonus: they’re gluten-free!
+Coconut date balls are a holiday favorite in our family.
+My grandmotherโs recipe is simple to make, on the stove top with no baking, and the dates impart a luscious caramel flavor.
+And a bonus: theyโre gluten-free!

-Is this a cookie?
+Are Coconut Date Balls a cookie?
 Or a candy?
 How about simply: a treat.
-An incredibly good treat that comes down to us from my grandmother, Alice Abowd (wife of Richard, confectioner).
-I don’t know how long Rice Krispie treats have been in circulation, but I have to believe that these pre-date them.
-Made not with marshmallows but instead a caramel-like sauce of dates, butter and sugar cooked to a creamy thickness, then mixed with crisp rice cereal, I can’t help but call these chewy-crisp sensations a grown-up Rice Krispie treat.
+An incredibly good treat that comes down to us from my grandmother, Alice Abowd (wife of Richard, confectioner), who had an extraordinary sweet tooth.
+I donโt know how long Rice Krispie treats have been in circulation, but I have to believe that these are a precursor to them.
+Made not with marshmallows but instead a heavenly caramel-like base of dates, butter and sugar.
+Together with the texture of crisp rice cereal, I canโt help but call these chewy-crisp sensations a grown-up Rice Krispie treat!

 Back in the day, at Christmas my mother would roll the little balls in red sugar, shape them like a strawberry, and even place a plastic green stem in the top.
-Why a strawberry for Christmas, no idea.
+Why a strawberry for Christmas, I have no idea!
 Midwest mid-winter dreaming of fancy fruit?
-Must be what her mom did because that’s how the recipe is written, “Strawberry Cookie.”
-Then she shifted to rolling the balls in coconut, as evidenced by her revisions in a different colored-ink.
+Must be what her mom did because the recipe reads, โStrawberry Cookie.โ Then she shifted to rolling the balls in coconut, as evidenced by her revisions in a different colored-ink.
 I never really knew these sweets had dates in them, or even Rice Krispies, when I ate them with total abandon as a child.

-If a date cookie, or date treat of any kind, sends your hand to another corner of the cookie plate, all I can say is: trust—if not me, then the formidable sweet-maker Grandma Abowd—and delectable will be yours.
+If a date cookie, or date treat of any kind (even a simple date nut bread recipe), sends your hand to another corner of the cookie plate, all I can say is: trustโif not me, then the formidable sweet-maker my Grandma Abowd wasโand delectable will be yours.

 Ingredients